CUMIN AND CORIANDER BROTH

 - Bring Water To Boil: In a small saucepan, pour in the water and bring to a soft boil.

-- Add Seeds And Ginger: Stir in cumin, coriander seeds, and ginger slices.
+- Add Seeds And Ginger: Stir in cumin seeds, coriander seeds and ginger slices.
+Give a quick stir to help the seeds release their essential oils.

-- Simmer Gently: Reduce to a low simmer for 5 to 6 minutes, allowing the flavours to steep.
+- Simmer Gently: Reduce to a low simmer for 5 to 6 minutes, allowing the flavours to steep and fully infuse.

-- Strain The Broth: Remove from heat, strain into a mug and discard the solids.
+- Strain The Broth: Remove from heat, strain into a mug and discard the solids for a clear and aromatic broth.

-- Add Lemon Juice: Stir in lemon juice just before serving to preserve its vitamin content.
+- Add Lemon Juice: Stir in the lemon juice just before serving to preserve its vitamin content and add a bright citrus note.

 2 minutes